ghiscoding/multiple-select-vanilla/README.md

 # Multiple-Select-Vanilla

 ## Description
-Multiple-Select-Vanilla is a fork of the popular [multiple-select](https://github.com/wenzhixin/multiple-select), based on version `1.5.2`, but rewritten in plain vanilla JavaScript without any dependencies.
+Multiple-Select-Vanilla is a fork of the popular [Multiple-Select (jQuery)](https://github.com/wenzhixin/multiple-select) original lib, it is based on the version `1.5.2`.
+The difference is that we dropped jQuery and rewrote necessary code in plain vanilla/pure JavaScript without any dependencies (zero dependency).

 This lib allows you to select multiple elements with checkboxes :).

 To get started checkout examples and documentation at http://wenzhixin.net.cn/p/multiple-select